-- 46. Although not labelling it as such, the Planning Practice Guidance effectively advocates the use of the so-called "Sedgefield" approach to promptly deal with past under-supply or else rely on neighbouring authorities to assist under the Duty-to-Co-operate; but this would not be consistent with the spirit or intention of the Memorandum of Understanding to mitigate out-migration from Preston and the evidence before me is now entirely supportive of the Sedgefield approach. - 47.
+- under-provision since 2003, in addition to the annual requirement from 2010, over the plan period to 2026.
+In Preston this has led to a significant accumulated backlog a little in excess of 1600 dwellings.21 - 47.
+Moreover, the evidence before me is persuasive that, effective though the Council's direct efforts to address ongoing vacancy in the older housing stock may be, the net effect of this on the overall supply of housing is effectively neutral and should therefore be discounted, as should the provision of student accommodation which, for a variety of reasons, appears not to have released existing stock for significant inclusion in the supply and in any event the data is patchy and not sufficiently reliable. - 48.
+Although not labelling it as such, the Planning Practice Guidance effectively advocates the use of the so-called "Sedgefield" method to promptly deal with past under-supply or else rely on neighbouring authorities to assist under the Duty-to-Co-operate, but this would not be consistent with the spirit or intention of the Memorandum of Understanding to mitigate out-migration from Preston and the evidence before me22 is now entirely supportive of the Sedgefield approach. - 49.
 The Framework at paragraph 47 advocates the addition of a small buffer of deliverable housing sites to the demonstrable five-year supply so as to ensure choice and competition in the market for land.
 However, where there has been a record of persistent under delivery of housing, a larger buffer should be added, so as to provide a realistic prospect of achieving the planned supply.
-The requirement in this circumstance is for an additional 20% on top of the calculated five-year requirement, as opposed to the 5% buffer to be deployed where this is not the case and the principal requirement is simply to facilitate choice and competition. - 48.
+The requirement in this circumstance is for an additional 20% on top of the calculated five-year requirement, as opposed to the 5% buffer to be deployed where this is not the case and the principal requirement is simply to facilitate choice and competition. - 50.
 The Framework does not define what is meant by "persistent under delivery" and conclusions on this at appeal have inevitably varied according to evidence and submissions.
 I am constrained therefore to form my own conclusion on the basis of the evidence before me and the plain, ordinary meaning of the word 'persistent'.
 This is given in the Compact Oxford English Dictionary to hand as "continuing or recurring for a long time".
-(My emphasis) - 49.
-The evidence demonstrates that, year on year from 2003, there has been a recurrent, albeit not continuous (again, my emphasis) under-delivery of housing, sometimes very significant in numerical terms, that has resulted in a net cumulative under-delivery of housing in Preston of around 1,600 houses.
+(My emphasis) - 51.
+The evidence demonstrates23 that, year on year from 2003, there has been a recurrent, albeit not continuous (again, my emphasis) under-delivery of housing, sometimes very significant in numerical terms, that has resulted in a net cumulative under-delivery of housing in Preston of around 1,600 houses.
 Taking into account the years of under-delivery set against the lesser number of years of over-delivery, but more particularly bearing in mind the net outcome and the object of paragraph 47 of the Framework, I am persuaded that under-delivery has been 'persistent' and therefore counter to Framework intentions to boost significantly the supply of housing.
-The ongoing problem of under-delivery has not yet been addressed sufficiently in Preston for there to be a realistic prospect of achieving the planned supply consistent with that fundamental intention of national policy. - 50.
-Finally, the appellants call into question the delivery assumptions on a small number of larger sites and, whilst this is inevitably to some degree a matter of conjecture, it is informed by reasoning.
-Furthermore, as a consequence of the Council's effective withdrawal from the substance of the proceedings, the evidence in that respect has not in the circumstances been tested or challenged through cross-examination of Mr Pycroft and I therefore have no evidential basis to question the overall thrust of the appellants' conclusions regarding those sites. - 51.
-Be that as it may, the adjustments arising would (given the above conclusions on how the principal components of the land supply should be addressed and on how the appropriate methodologies, policy and guidance should be deployed) be of marginal significance to the overall conclusion that the Council cannot currently demonstrate the requisite five-year supply of deliverable
+The ongoing problem of under-delivery has not yet been addressed sufficiently in Preston for there to be a realistic prospect of achieving the planned supply consistent with that fundamental intention of national policy.